 When heated,we need to be very careful when handling the hot Dutch oven, as it’s very heavy and really hot.

-Why do you need a dutch oven to make bread
+Why do you need a dutch oven to make this walnut cranberry bread

 Introducing steam inside the oven is one of the important component in bread baking .Though we can use “spraying method” or “pouring hot water method” to achieve steam inside the oven; a sealed pot makes this process simple and easy.